GRCDEV/ArduSim/help/setup.md

 ### 2.2 Copy necessary files

 ArduSim uses SITL to simulate multicopters.
 Follow the steps in the next sections in order to get two files: *arducopter* and *copter.param*.
 These files must be put in a place easy to find in order to execute simulations when running ArduSim.
-If you put them in the root of the Eclipse project (in Linux, by default: */home/user_name/git/ardusim*), ArduSim will automatically find them when running from Eclipse IDE, avoiding to manually select the *arducopter* file each time it is launched.
+If you put them in the target folder of the Eclipse project (in Linux, by default: */home/user_name/git/ardusim/target*), ArduSim will automatically find them when running from Eclipse IDE, avoiding to manually select the *arducopter* file each time it is launched.
 On the other hand, if you run ArduSim from an executable *.jar* file, put both files in the same folder.
+This repository provides binaries for Windows (arducopter.exe) and Ubuntu (arducopter) 64bits, so you only need to compile them (see below) if you plan to use other systems.

 Several temporary files are generated when using ArduSim for simulations.
-Please, close ArduSim with the enabled button and not in the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.
+Please, close ArduSim with the application button and not from the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.

-Remember that ArduSim is a highly asynchronous application, and running in Eclipse in degugging mode could lead to an unexpected behavior of the application.
+Remember that ArduSim is a highly asynchronous application, and running in Eclipse in debugging mode could lead to an unexpected behavior of the application.

-Finally, go to *Run --> Run configurations...* and create a new configuration with the following argument to be able to run a simulation, but not a PC Companion or a real multicopter, roles that are explained in other sections.
+Finally, go to *Run --> Run configurations...* and create a new "Java Application" configuration with the following argument to be able to run a simulation, but not a PC Companion or a real multicopter, roles that are explained in other sections.
+The Main class is: Main - main.

     simulator

-You can create a mission file in *Google Earth* and test the simulator with the protocol *Mission* or *MBCAP* to be sure that the setup is correct.
+You can create a csv file with target speed for the multicopters (one row per speed m/s), and a mission file in *Google Earth* and test the simulator with the protocol *Mission* or *MBCAP* to be sure that the setup is correct.

 A protocol can be tested directly in Eclipse or from a executable *.jar* file.
-In the second case, with the propper configuration (see next sections), we suggest to execute the *.jar* file as Administrator/root.
+In the second case, with the proper configuration (see next sections), we suggest to execute the *.jar* file as Administrator/root.
 This way, temporary files will be stored in a RAM drive, which will increase ArduSim scalability, on the number of virtual multicopters, when using a slow hard drive.

+### 2.2 Compilation

+The project has been prepared to be compiled both as Java application, or as Maven project.
+The straightforward solution is to compile and export a runnable Jar file like any other Java project.
+You can also compile and deploy ArduSim with Maven, but we do not recommend that approach for two reasons: i) it requires advanced knowlegde, and ii) the contents of the folder target will be cleaned, removing the *arducopter* application instance that should be there for simulations, and even the *ardusim.ini* file provided.
+In order to avoid further problems, we suggest to store a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.param*, and *ardusim.ini*).

 ## 3 SITL setup in Windows